 The 1979 North Dakota Health Immunization Law requires that no child will be admitted to kindergarten, elementary school, junior high school, or senior high school unless he/she has a certificate of immunization on file at the school or submits one prior to admission.
 The law, which became effective July 1, 1979, requires that the certificate be signed by a physician or local public health department representative and be presented to the school officials by the parent or guardian of the child.
 The Certificate of Immunization states that the child has been vaccinated against diphtheria, pertussis, tetanus, measles, rubella, mumps, polio, hepatitis B and varicella (chicken pox) if applicable.
-Effective for the 2004-2005 school year, varicella (chicken pox) vaccine has been added to the school immunization requirements for kindergarten entry.
-Each subsequent year the next higher grade will be included in the requirement.
+Effective for the 2004 2005 2016-2017 school year, one two doses of chicken pox vaccine is required of children attending first grade kindergarten through fourth eighth grade.
+For the 2016-17 School year, one dose of chicken pox vaccine is required for children attending ninth through twelfth grade.
 A reliable history of chicken pox disease is an exemption to the vaccine requirement.
+Also effective for the 2008 2009 school As in previous years, a student must receive meningococcal and tetanus, diphtheria, and pertussis (Tdap) vaccine before being admitted into any middle school, sixth or seventh grade.
 Blank certificates are available at the central administration office, the schools, area public health office, and the medical clinics.
 The law does allow exemptions for medical, philosophical, moral or religious beliefs.
 However, when there is a danger of an epidemic from any of the communicable diseases for which immunization is required, those children who are not adequately immunized, including children exempt, will be excluded from school until the danger of the epidemic is over.